nhchiu/3DPrinter-Designs/ProtoXtruder_2.0/README.md

 > [!NOTE]
 > \[\*\]: The effect of the oblique/twirling teeth still needs more testing.
 >
-> Here are the pros and cons from my own experience with and what I heard about [Vz-HextrudORT](https://github.com/VzBoT3D/Vz-HextrudORT):
+> Here are the pros and cons from my own experience with and what I've heard about [Vz-HextrudORT](https://github.com/VzBoT3D/Vz-HextrudORT):
 >
 > Pros:
 >